Pooja Singhal: Money laundering case

 In May 2022, Pooja Singhal was arrested and was produced before the court of Shri Prabhat Kumar Sharma, the designated court to hear money laundering cases in Ranchi.
 The mining secretary was arrested in connection to money laundering linked to alleged embezzlement of MGNREGA funds.
 The federal agency had conducted raids throughout different locations across four states regarding the case and recovered ₹ from a chartered accountant associated with Singhal and her husband.
 The Jharkhand state government suspended her from her duties as mining secretary.
 On 25 May, Singhal was sent to judicial custody for two weeks, a day after Enforcement Directorate officials raided six locations in Ranchi and one in Muzaffarpur in Bihar in connection with the inquiry.

+After three months of interim bail granted for treatment of her daughter, who was ill, she surrendered to authorities on 10 April 2023, and charges were framed against her in Sharma's court under sections 3 and 4 of the Prevention of Money Laundering Act, 2002.

 Personal life

 Her first husband was fellow IAS officer Rahul Parwar; they divorced, and she later married a businessman, Abhishek Jha.
 The couple have a daughter, Ayushi Purwar.